-Most options are extension options that span one year or the same period as the underlying contract or options for early termination following advanced written notification from one party of six months to one year.
+Most options are extension options that span one year or the same period as the underlying contract or options for early termination following written notification from the other party between six months to one year in advance.

 These options are used as needed for the lease contract party to utilize real estate and facilities for business.